 The CASPA application includes submission of transcripts, biographic and contact information, academic history and standardized test scores, supporting information, and three letters of reference.

 Our Caspa Application process opens on July 1st; E&H’s CASPA GRE Code=7413

 Required Application Fee

-A part of Emory & Henry’s MPAS program application is a required supplemental registration fee* of $30.
-The program will not review your application until this fee is submitted.
+All applicants must submit a supplemental registration fee of $30.
+The program will not review any application until this fee is submitted.

 The supplemental application fee can be paid via check, money order or credit card as follows:

-- By Mail: You can mail a check or money order to Emory & Henry College (please make sure to put your CASPA ID# on the check).
-Mail checks to: Emory & Henry College, Office of Admissions, PO Box 947, Emory, VA 24327
+By Mail: You can mail a check or money order to Emory & Henry College (please make sure to put your CASPA ID# on the check).
+Mail checks to:

 Once an applicant’s CASPA application has been fully completed and verified and the applicant has submitted their application fee, the application will be reviewed by our admissions committee.

 The Program’s Admissions Committee reviews applicants only after an individual’s application is fully completed, has been verified, official GRE scores have been received, three appropriate references have been received, and the applicant has submitted their application fee.